Sarah Stavrow The Fashion Institute Interview

 Originally from a small country town, Sarah moved to Sydney with dreams of working in fashion but like many young people, didn't know where to start or how to go about achieving her dream.
 She eventually settled on a course in Business Marketing and PR, as she could find nothing that specialised in the serious business of fashion!
 Most of her learning's have come from on-the-job experiences during her time at some of Australia's leading fashion PR agencies.
 Sarah has worked as a Publicist for many high profile clients including Bonds, Seafolly, General Pants, Country Road, Berlei, Ella Bache, Sunsilk and Miss Louise.
 The Fashion Institute has stemmed from Sarah's desire to share her knowledge and industry experience with students.
 This college is exactly what Sarah wished for when she was starting out herself.

 What makes The Fashion Institute unique is that students will be taught by industry professionals including fashion editors from top magazines, stylists, designers and PR professionals.
-The Course

 Duration: 1 year